 Freedom & Manhood

 In Hemingway’s story “Soldier’s Home”, the protagonist, Krebs, returns home after years serving in the Great War, only to realise that he has become completely alienated from his family and friends.
 No one understands his war experiences, or wants to hear his stories about what it really felt like on the battlefields.
 They see him as a hero perhaps, but they no longer share his reality, one which has become fractured and reconstituted through the turbulence of war.
 He begins to feel restless and apathetic, and he fills his days with trivial activities, idling and playing pool.
 He can’t get a handle on normal, everyday life, because after the heightened reality of the war, everyday life feels unreal.
 During the war, there were times where he’d felt “cool and clear” inside, heroic, free to make the choice to do the “the one thing, the only thing for a man to do easily and naturally”.
 This natural expression of heroicism was crystallised only through danger and the risk that it could all go wrong.
-He was a man because he met those risks head on, faced them, and conquered them with courage and clarity of purpose.
+He felt he was a man because he met those risks head on, faced them, and conquered them with courage and clarity of purpose.
 Back at home, he cannot help but become a slave to a set of social and societal customs which, without risk, are meaningless.
 He realises he can no longer express his true self, and thus is not free.

 To make up for his cowardice, Axel spurns his friend’s suggestion of celebration and immediately drives to a brothel/bar where he first picks a fight with a hooker, then her pimp.
 “What is wrong with that guy?” we think as the pimp pulls out a switchblade.
 “How could he possibly be such an idiot?
 He just cleared all of his debt – shouldn’t he be grateful for this second chance and just start living his life?”
 But what does a man like Axel have to live for now that he has seen the shape of his own cowardice?
 No, he has to prove to himself that he would be willing to give up his life.
 He needs some event to stand in for the decision he should have made when the loan sharks began to pressure him to choose between money and his honour.
 So when the pimp pulls out his knife, Axel only is doing what comes naturally.